DTLegit/winutil-new/README.md

 This utility is a compilation of Windows tasks I perform on each Windows system I use.
 It is meant to streamline *installs*, debloat with *tweaks*, troubleshoot with *config*, and fix Windows *updates*.
 I am extremely picky about any contributions to keep this project clean and efficient.

+This is a version of WinUtil that has been updated with various fixes, renovations, and improvements to the original CTT WinUtil's Edge Removal and Windows Update functions.

 ![screen-install](./docs/assets/Title-Screen.png)

 ## 💡 Usage